bodePacker/SpreadsheetMVC/Spreadsheet/README.txt

 Menu Items are not allowed to be disabled on Mac, so when clicking a button that should be disabled, a pop up is displayed saying button can not be clicked.

 Future Enhancements
-When changing themes, we were uable to make the Column and Row labels update to the repective font theme slected by the user.
+When changing themes, we were unable to make the Column and Row labels update to the repective font theme slected by the user.
 We would like to add that functionality as well as the the font of all text the user enters into the spreadsheet cells.

 Author Information
 Bode Packer